 17. Follow a Family Diet Plan

 Build a healthy family by ensuring that your family eats healthy.
 Once in a while, create a special diet plan for your family members to boost family health.
+If you have the space, you can even start a home vegetable garden to teach your kids about healthy eating.

 18. Exercise Together